-Upon visiting a spine specialist for help with back pain, nine times out of 10 your doctor will suggest non-surgical or minimally invasive treatment options before surgery.
+Upon visiting a spine specialist for help with back pain, nine times out of 10 your physician will suggest nonsurgical or minimally invasive treatment options before surgery.
 Many back issues can be resolved through physical therapy or injections.
 In some cases, this is all a patient needs for pain relief.
 Surgery should be the last resort when it comes to treating the neck or back.
-However, this decision should only be made after months of non-surgical attempts and persistent or worsened back pain.
+However, this decision should only be made after months of nonsurgical attempts and persistent or worsened back pain.
 Back surgery can sound intimidating and painful.
 Luckily, there are minimally invasive surgery options that perform better than open spine surgery and result in faster recovery.

 Traditional spine surgery

 Also referred to as open spine surgery, this procedure involves a long incision where muscles and ligaments are pulled away from the spine to gain access during the surgery.
 This type of surgery typically requires a longer recovery time because it is more invasive.
 Open spine surgery has historically been the standard to treat many common neck and back problems.
 As is the case with any surgery, open spine surgery can be risky.
 Some risks of open spine surgery include tissue and nerve damage, bleeding, infection and scarring.
-Open spine surgery may be recommended by your doctor over other types of surgery, like laser spine surgery.
+Open spine surgery may be recommended by your physician over other types of surgery, like laser spine surgery.
 This is usually the case when it comes to certain back disorders.
-In any surgery, it is important to find a reputable doctor that will consider your best interests, to make sure the procedure and recovery go as smooth as possible.
+In any surgery, it is important to find a reputable physician that will consider your best interests, to make sure the procedure and recovery go as smooth as possible.